 A verbal model presented by Stoltzfus (1999) and colleagues (Gray et al. 2010; Lukeš et al. 2011; Brunet and Doolittle 2018) suggests ways in which seemingly gratuitous cellular complexity might grow in the absence of direct selection for such features.
-The process they call constructive neutral evolution (CNE) has some antecedents in early verbal models of Woese (1971) and Zuckerkandl (1997).
+The process they call constructive neutral evolution (CNE) has some antecedents in earlier verbal models of Woese (1971) and Zuckerkandl (1997).

 Consider an ancestral cellular function carried out by the product of a single gene (A) (Figure 6.1).
-Suppose a fortuitous physical interaction then develops with another protein B, which although binding to A has negligible effects on either's functionality.
-By binding to part of A's surface, B may suppress the effects of future mutations arising at the A interface that would be destabilizing if exposed (Chapter 13).
-Over time, this permissive interfacial environment could lead to enough mutational buildup that A would no longer be functional without B. In principle, this evolved functional dependence of A on B could be followed by a similar scenario involving a third protein, C, and so on.
+Suppose a fortuitous physical interaction then develops with another protein B, with such binding having negligible effects on both A and B's functionality.
+By hiding part of A's surface from the cellular environment, B may suppress the effects of future mutations arising at the A-B interface that would be destabilizing to A if exposed (Chapter 13).
+Over time, this permissive interfacial environment could then lead to enough mutational buildup that A would no longer be functional without B. In principle, this evolved functional dependence of A on B could be followed by a similar scenario involving a third protein, C, and so on.

-Under this scenario, the intricate inter-dependencies of the components of molecular complexes need not have been advanced by positive selection for functional improvement.
-Rather, they are simply the result of a series of effectively neutral coevolutionary steps accompanied by relaxed selection against previously forbidden mutations.
+Under this scenario, the intricate inter-dependencies of the components of molecular complexes need not always have been advanced by positive selection for functional improvement.
+Rather, they may simply be the result of a series of effectively neutral coevolutionary steps accompanied by relaxed selection against previously forbidden mutations.

-Although this verbal model provides a plausible argument for the passive origin of complexity, two key assumptions underlie the CNE hypothesis.
+Although this verbal model provides a plausible argument for the passive origin of complexity, three key assumptions underlie the CNE hypothesis.
 Foremost is the idea that biological systems often harbor excess capacity.
 In particular, the process requires that the evolutionary diversion of B molecules to A has negligible effects on any preexisting benefits of B, at least to the extent that could be opposed by natural selection.
 As excess capacity implies a superfluous energetic drain on the cell, why would such conditions exist?
-As discussed in the following section, although redundancy is unlikely to be promoted on its own merits, recurrent gene duplication may lead to a sort of quasi-equilibrium level of redundancy at the population level, although the genes involved at any particular time will vary.
+As discussed in the following section, although redundancy is unlikely to be promoted on its own merits, recurrent gene duplication may lead to a sort of quasi-equilibrium level of redundancy at the population level.
+The specific genes involved in duplicate form at any particular time will vary, but some such genes will nearly always be present.
 In addition, transient conditions may exist in which a change in environment may render the prior function of B obsolete such that its diversion has no fitness consequences.

-The second issue is that the evolution of A's dependency on B requires that the fortuitous A-B interaction survives for a long enough period for A to acquire the conditionally harmful mutations essential to the development of dependency on B. This returns us to the kinds of scenarios outlined in Chapter 5 whereby a small number of mutations are required for a transition to an alternative semistable state.
-However, unlike the situation in which populations can shift in both directions, the transition to complexity under CNE may be essentially a one-way street - once the complex is established, the accumulation of conditionally lethal mutations may essentially eliminate the possibility of an evolutionary reversion to the simpler condition.
+The second issue is that the evolution of A's dependency on B requires that the fortuitous A-B interaction survives for a long enough period for A to acquire the conditionally harmful mutations essential to the development of dependency on B. This returns us to the kinds of scenarios outlined in Chapter 5 whereby a small number of mutations are required for a transition to an alternative semi-stable state.

+But this brings us to the third assumption of the CNE model.
+Unlike the situation in which populations can shift in both directions, the transition to complexity under CNE is viewed as being a one-way street - the assumption here is that once the complex is established, the accumulation of conditionally lethal mutations become extreme enough to essentially eliminate the possibility of an evolutionary reversion to the simpler condition.